Learn about the basic support that UIKit and Xcode provide for your iOS and tvOS apps.

 The system displays your app icon on the Home screen, in Settings, and anywhere it needs to differentiate your app from other apps.
-Because it is used in multiple places, and on multiple devices, you provide multiple versions of your app icon in your Xcode project’s AppIcon image asset, as shown in Figure 2.
+Because it is used in multiple places, and on multiple devices, you provide multiple versions of your app icon in your Xcode project’s AppIcon image asset.
 Your app icon should be distinctive to help the user identify your app quickly on the Home screen.
 However, you may vary the details of your icon to accommodate the different image sizes that you must provide.

 Launch file contains your app’s initial user interface, and it can be a splash screen or a simplified version of your actual interface.
 When the user taps your app’s icon, the system displays your launch screen immediately, letting the user that your app is now launching.
 The launch screen also provides cover for your app while it initializes itself.
 When your app is ready, the system hides the launch screen and reveals your app’s actual interface.

 The system derives information about your app’s configuration and capabilities from the information property list (

 Info) file in your app bundle.
 Xcode provides a preconfigured version of this file with every new project template, but you will likely need to modify this file at some point.
 For example, if your app relies on specific hardware, or uses specific system frameworks, you might need to add information related to those features to this file.

 One common modification you can make to the

 Info file is to declare your app’s hardware and software requirements.
 These requirements are how you communicate to the system what your app needs to run.
 For example, a navigation app might require the presence of GPS hardware to provide turn-by-turn directions.
 The App Store prevents an app from being installed on a device that does not meet your app’s requirements.

 For information about the keys that you can include in your